30 Of The Best Panoramic Views Of London

 23. 120 Fenchurch St

 A relative newcomer to the City, 120 Fenchurch Street offers something rather different – a stunning garden terrace.
 Head to the rooftop and enjoy the gorgeous planting in The Garden, seemingly miles away from the buzz of Leadenhall Market down below.
 You can walk around the perimeter of the building and take in the vistas in different directions.
-It’s accessible to anyone on a first come, first served basis.
-That said, it’s closed temporarily just now.
+It’s accessible to anyone on a first-come, first-served basis.

 24. Sky Garden

-The Walkie Talkie is such a distinctive building as it towers over the City.
+The Walkie Talkie is such a distinctive building as it towers over the City of London.
 Inside, you’ll find the Sky Garden, branded London’s highest public garden.
 Entrance is free, but it does get busy.
 It’s best to book 2-3 weeks ahead.
 If you’re going to chance it, then mornings tend to be quieter.
 That said, this place is pretty special at sunset.

 25. One New Change